I dug for clams once, my first and only time, so why in the world am I naming my memoir THIS WAS A REAL NICE CLAMBAKE?

 It's Natalie Goldberg's fault.

-In Old Friends from Far Away, Goldberg said a memoir doesn't have to be an old person's story; I was born in, went to school… Boring.
+It began as a memoir, but no longer is.
+However is was inspired by Old Friends from Far Away, by Natalie Goldberg who wrote, that a memoir doesn't have to be an old person's story; I was born in, went to school… Boring.
 It's for those moments that take our breath away--like on that hot day, you stopped the car by a creek, stripped off your pantyhose, waded into the stream fresh off an ice flow, and felt alive.
 (Guys, take off your socks, and who wears pantyhose anymore?)

-I keep talking about my memoir, for it has been the object of my attention for a couple of months now.
-Before those last two months, I hadn’t planned on writing a memoir—I didn’t want anyone adding up the years, but finally, I threw discretion to the wind and felt it was something I had to do.
+I keep talking about my present writing experience for it changes daily, and has been my focus of attention for a a couple of months now.
+Before those last two months, I hadn’t planned on writing a memoir—I didn’t want anyone adding up the years, and didn't want it to be all about me. finally, I threw discretion to the wind and felt it was something I had to do.

 I think everyone ought to write one, to take stock of one’s life and decide what you want to keep and what you want to throw away.